 Most F-1/J-1 students traveling to Canada, Mexico and to islands adjacent to the United States for a visit of 30 days or less do not need to obtain a new entry visa to re-enter the U.S. This process is known as Automatic Visa Revalidation (AVR).
 NOTE: Students from Cuba, Iran, North Korea, Syria, and Sudan, are NOT eligible for AVR and require a valid visa stamp with each re-entry into the U.S..

 - Have been in lawful immigration status while in the U.S.

 - Have been in Canada, Mexico, or the Adjacent Islands for 30 days or less.

-- Present an unexpired I-94 form (with the notation D/S).
-You should NOT surrender the I-94 when leaving the U.S. for a trip to Canada, Mexico, and the Adjacent Islands.
+- If you still have the the I-94 paper card, you should NOT surrender the I-94 when leaving the U.S. for a trip to Canada, Mexico, and the Adjacent Islands.